Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 }
 ```

-This gives the buttons a nice appeal by using the box-shadow and giving them some space.
+This gives the buttons an excellent appeal by using the box-shadow and giving them some space.
 We also add an active class to showcase which button is active.

 Our application should look like this:

 ![Styled agora video chat demo](https://www.agora.io/en/wp-content/uploads/2021/04/1-to-1-interactive-meeting-video-call-on-web-4.png)

 OK, it’s beginning to look like a meeting tool.
-But it won’t really do anything yet.
+But it won’t do anything yet.

 ## Connecting to Agora

 Let’s connect to Agora.
-For this, we need to perform a couple of steps in our script.js file.
+For this, we need to perform some steps in our script.js file.

 First, we will create some variables.
 We will need some options to hold our appID and token.
 We will also add our channel here.